There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “It’s very important to like the people you work with, otherwise life [and]your job is gonna be quite miserable.”

-It’s important to realize, you can only maximize your productivity if you feel great.
-If I ever get too angry, I find I can’t properly focus.
+For example, say there’s a full-blown asshole in a group.
+People will avoid working with this asshole, and the project will then stall.
+Because you can only maximize your productivity if you feel great.
+I know if I get too angry, I can’t properly focus.

-It’s why Buddhist monks have such clear minds.
+And this is why Buddhist monks have such clear minds.
 They’ve practiced non-attachment to have spiritual enlightenment.
+Because any form of attachment can bring you pain.
+This applies to our original example, where you’re attached to a job you’re uncomfortable in.

 #17 Focus on engineering